g4eml/Langstone/README.md

 - Raspberry Pi 4

-- Official Raspberry Pi 7" touchscreen.
+- Official Raspberry Pi 7" touchscreen or Pimoroni Hyperpixel4 4" Touchscreen (experimental)

 - Adalm Pluto SDR Module

 - USB Audio module.
 Connected to loudspeaker or headphones and microphone.

 - USB Scroll mouse

+- Note, the following GPIO inputs and outputs can not be used with the Hyperpixel4 display because it uses all of the GPIO.
+It is planned to add support for an external I2C expander module to provide the necessary I/O. More details to follow.

 - PTT via Raspberry Pi GPIO pin 11.
 This needs a pull up resistor to 3.3V.
 Grounding this pin will switch to Transmit.